angieappiah/bibini_cli/README.md

  THE USAGE  INSTRUCTIONS

-Type bibini_cli in the command line
+ Popular sites are displayed in the command line
+ Input any number that corresponds with your choice

  DEVELOPMENT